zxc2012/PAT_Code/docs/cs/web_2.md

 3. for...in iterates over all enumerable *properties* of an object that are keyed by strings

    for...of creates a loop iterating over *iterable objects*.
+4. Spread syntax (...) allows an iterable such as an array expression or string to be expanded in places where zero or more arguments (for function calls) or elements (for array literals) are expected, or an object expression to be expanded in places where zero or more key-value pairs (for object literals) are expected.
 ### Function
 - Arrow Function:
     - Does not have its own bindings to this or super, and should not be used as methods.